iamjaredwalters/blog/content/blog/the-terminal/index.md

 date: '2019-05-22T05:26:13.284Z'
 ---
  ## Prereq's
-This setup is based on:
+Make sure these are installed:
 * [Hyper](https://hyper.is/) for terminal
 * [Zsh](https://www.zsh.org/) for shell
 * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) for managing zsh configuration

-## Hasklig Font
+## Nerd Font
-Nerd Fonts include icons with fonts.
-Install Hasklig from [Nerdfonts](http://nerdfonts.com/) and tell Hyper about it:
+Nerd Fonts are fonts with icons included.
+Install Hasklig from [Nerdfonts](http://nerdfonts.com/) and tell Hyper about it
 ```js
 // ~/.hyper.js
 module.exports = {